MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-and-data-optimization-r-services.md

 ## Batch row reads

 If you use a SQL Server data source (`RxSqlServerData`) in your code, we recommend that you try using the parameter _rowsPerRead_ to specify batch size.
 This parameter defines the number of rows that are queried and then sent to the external script for processing.
-At run time, the algorithm will see only the specified number of rows in each batch.
+At run time, the algorithm sees only the specified number of rows in each batch.

-The ability to control the amount of data that is processed at a time can be very useful, depending on the size of your data.
-For example, if your input dataset is very wide or has a few very large columns, you might reduce the batch size to avoid paging data out of memory.
+The ability to control the amount of data that is processed at a time can help you solve or avoid problems.
+For example, if your input dataset is very wide (has many columns), or if the dataset has a few large columns (such as free text), you can reduce the batch size to avoid paging data out of memory.

 By default, the value of this parameter is set to 50000, to ensure decent performance even on machines with low memory.
-If the server has a lot of available memory, increasing this value to 500,000 or even a million can yield better performance, especially for large tables.
+If the server has enough available memory, increasing this value to 500,000 or even a million can yield better performance, especially for large tables.

-The benefits of increasing batch size will be more evident on a large data set, and in a task that can run on multiple processes.
+The benefits of increasing batch size become evident on a large data set, and in a task that can run on multiple processes.
 However, increasing this value does not always produce the best results.
 We recommend that you experiment with your data and algorithm to determine the optimal value.

 ## Parallel processing